 The next best thing is to keep your ears to the ground.
 It’s been amazing to hear the unlikely stories of how adoptive parents and birth parents come into contact with each other; you could be the link between us and our family that is out there somewhere!
 Similarly, we would love for you to like, comment on, and share our social media posts; the more interaction we get on our posts, the more people they reach, and the higher likelihood that we find our expectant mother and baby.

-Finally, adoption is very expensive.
-We do not in any way want to hit people up for money, but we have had many friends and family reach out since our recent fundraiser.
+Finally, adoption can be very expensive.
+We do not in any way want to hit people up for money, but we have had many friends and family reach out wanting to donate to our adoption fund.
 If you would like to contribute monetarily, we are accepting donations through @becksteadbabyjourney on Venmo.